CargoRocket/website/README.md

     <h1>CargoRocket Website</h1>
 </div>

 This is the Website of CargoRocket.
 It's build with Jekyll.
-To get started [you'll need Ruby](https://jekyllrb.com/docs/installation/).
+To get started [you'll need Ruby](https://jekyllrb.com/docs/installation/) and sometimes ruby-erb.
 First install Jekyll:

 ```sh
 # Install Jekyll gem and dependencies